 Kamboja kingdom was ruled by Kambojas, they belonged to a Kshatriya tribe of Iron Age India.
 Their presence and activities were frequently mentioned in Sanskrit and Pali literature.
-Modern scholars believe that the Kambojas belonged to Eastern Iranian tribe who later settled in at the boundary of the ancient India.
+Modern scholars believe that the Kambojas belonged to the Eastern Iranian tribe who later settled in at the boundary of ancient India.
 Some other scholars believe that their tribe was Mleccha or barbarous according to the Vedic Inhabitants of India.
-Later the Kambojas have adopted Hinduism in a late Vedic Period.
+Later the Kambojas have adopted Hinduism in the late Vedic Period.

 The Kamboja Kingdom in the epic Mahabharata:

-Kamboja the ancient Kingdom was mentioned in the epic Mahabharata.
-It is also called as Kamboja.
-The western kingdoms all were supervised under Kamboja rule.
+Kamboja in the ancient Kingdom was mentioned in the epic Mahabharata.
+It is also called Kamboja.
+The western kingdoms all were supervised under the Kamboja rule.
 The kingdoms were very cold so that the people used blankets.
 They also reared sheep and drank sheep milk.
 Their horses were of excellent quality.
 The soldiers used the horses in the wars with force on the enemies.
 So most of the kingdoms used the Kamboja soldiers in their armies on a payment basis.
-The Kamboja soldiers participated both sides of Pandavas and Kauravas in the Kurukshetra War.
+The Kamboja soldiers participated on both sides of Pandavas and Kauravas in the Kurukshetra War.
 According to the epic scriptures the Kinnaras, who were the separate tribe were believed to be the Kamboja horse warriors.
-These people had extraordinary skill in cavalry warfare.
+These people had extraordinary skills in cavalry warfare.